SWANSEA UNIVERSITY REGULATIONS AND PROCEDURES FOR THE OPERATION OF EXAMINATIONS

 All uncollected scripts (with unused question papers), together with:

 - All attendance slips;

 All online invigilated exams will be conducted in accordance with the relevant regulations.

 A candidate may be deemed absent with good cause from an examination or assessment because of documented illness, accident, and close bereavement or on closely-related compassionate grounds.

-A College Special Circumstances Committee (or the equivalent) shall consider all cases of absence prior to the College Examining Board and make recommendations to the College Board.
+A Faculty/School Special Circumstances Committee (or the equivalent) shall consider all cases of absence prior to the Faculty/School Examining Board and make recommendations to the Faculty/School Board.